Making the Leap From Corporate to Startup?

 Be adaptable

 You will likely have to wear many hats at a startup.
 This means often going outside of what might have been listed in your job description, especially if you join a younger company.
 Take this as an opportunity.
 Seek out chances to push yourself and go beyond your comfort zone.
-It’s a great way to tackle new projects and roles, providing exposure that only helps you become a more well rounded professional.
+It’s a great way to tackle new projects and roles, providing exposure that only helps you become a more well-rounded professional.
 And no matter where you ultimately go after – corporate, small business, or try your luck as an entrepreneur – utility players are always valuable.

 Always be learning

-This may seem pretty obvious, but it’s certainly worth stating.
+This may seem obvious, but it’s certainly worth stating.
 Again, in the early days of a startup you’ll likely be taking on a mix of activities and projects.
 Each of these experiences gives you the chance to learn something new, whether it be new tools, technologies, or practices.
 Not to mention what you pick up by working with different teams and coworkers who bring diverse backgrounds to the table.
 Learn as much as you can, you never know how it might come into play down the road.

 Stay humble

 For many in the corporate world, there is the luxury of having a big brand name.
 You’ll meet people at conferences, trade shows, or networking events who will likely be familiar with the company.
 This isn’t always the case with startups, especially in the early days.
 You’ll find yourself constantly working to build a product, brand, and position in the market.
 And you can’t assume people will know and love your product or service.
-You have to earn that chance.
+You must earn that chance.
 It’s a truly humbling experience.
-But as you keep pushing, and start to garner more and more recognition, it’s an exciting moment for everyone involved and makes the success even sweeter.
+But as you keep pushing, and start to garner more recognition, it’s an exciting moment for everyone involved and makes the success even sweeter.